jankais3r/RelativityOne-Bookmarklets/README.md

 ```

 ### Republish Processing Sets
-Relativity(One) currently does not offer a Republish mass action on the Processing Set object.
+Relativity(One) does not offer a Republish mass action on the Processing Set object.
 On large matters, there might be hundreds of Processing Sets at a time requiring Republish, such as after retrying document errors.
-This bookmarklet kicks off Republish of all currently selected Processing Sets.
+This bookmarklet allows you to kick off mass republish of all currently selected Processing Sets with a nice progress bar.
 ```js
 if (document.getElementsByClassName('os-header__breadcrumbs-element-last')[0].innerText == 'Processing Sets') {
 	let csrftoken = window.top.GetCsrfTokenFromPage();